ReneeRuiFAN/ReneeRuiFAN.github.io/_pages/about.md

 Work in Progress
 ------
-1. entity alignment
+1. Entity alignment
-1. benchmark
+1. Benchmark

 Contact Me
 ------
-Please feel free to contact me by email if you are interested in my research.
+Please get in touch with me if you are interested in research collaborations!